Chaitanya-Alluri/Chaitanya-Alluri.github.io/content/posts/MyMomentumresult.md

 **Three years ago**, I dipped my toes into the exciting world of **momentum investing** 📈.
 It began as a casual exploration—playing with strategies on Smallcase and testing index funds like the Nifty 200 Momentum 30.
-I was hooked, fascinated by the idea that stocks on an upward swing could lead me to profits.
+I was hooked, fascinated by the idea that stocks on an upward swing could lead me to profits.I always wondered how people made these statergies.

 ---

 ### 🔥 **The Spark That Changed Everything**
-In **October-November 2023**, everything shifted.
-I discovered *Quantitative Momentum: A Practitioner’s Guide to Building a Momentum-Based Stock Selection System* by Wesley R. Gray and Jack R. Vogel[^1].
+In **October-November 2023**, everything changed , I came across this book call *Quantitative Momentum: A Practitioner’s Guide to Building a Momentum-Based Stock Selection System* by Wesley R. Gray and Jack R. Vogel[^1].
 That book lit a fire in me 💡, pulling me into a deep dive of white papers from Alpha Architect[^2] and Rajan Raju[^3].
 Each resource stoked my curiosity and sharpened my focus.

 ---

 ### 🛠️ **Building the Strategy**
-Teaming up with my friend **Masquer Sajjad**, we embarked on creating something unique.
+Teaming up with my techie friend **Masquer Shajjad**, we embarked on creating something unique.
 After:
 - Countless revisions,
 - Endless tweaks to parameters,
 - And a lot backtests and code changes,